When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Related Work

-Building on these directions, we present SODA, which targets a distinct form of bias: \emph{demographic-driven object bias}—how explicit demographic cues in prompts systematically alter the visual attributes of generated objects.
-Unlike prior work that identifies unexpected biases in neutral prompts or analyzes existing dataset patterns, our approach employs controlled baseline-vs-demographic comparisons to measure how demographic targeting influences object design characteristics across multiple models.
+Building on these directions, we present SODA, which targets a distinct form of bias: \emph{demographic-driven object bias}, namely how explicit demographic cues in prompts systematically alter the visual attributes of generated objects.
+Unlike T2IAT and TIBET, which do not decompose attribute shifts against a neutral baseline, or OpenBias, which surfaces unintended biases in demographic-free prompts, SODA explicitly measures how demographic cues \emph{shift} object aesthetics relative to a controlled baseline, enabling direct cross-group comparison.